uncle-tee/cos-coding-challenge/challenges/flutter/README.md

 You do have 7 days to solve the challenge - in case you need more time to to work out a high quality solution, just let us know and we will adjust the deadline for you.

-You just need to fork the repository, implement a solution and send the link to coding-challenge@caronsale.de
+## Steps to submit the challenge:

+0. Fork the repo
+1. Create a branch to work in
+2. Create the Angular project in the directory of this README
+3. Fullfill the above mentioned task to solve the code challenge
+4. Commit and push everything to your branch
+5. Open a PR in your forked repository from your branch to master
+6. Inform <coding-challenge@caronsale.de> that you finished the challenge :)

 ## General Hints:
 Feel free to use as many dependencies as you want

-Please send the link to the forked repo to coding-challenge@caronsale.de.

 Please send us the user name and password to log-in